OpenDDS/OpenDDS/docs/devguide/xtypes.rst

       double humidity;
     };

-SEQUENTIAL causes ids to be assigned based on the position in the type.
+``SEQUENTIAL`` causes ids to be assigned based on the position in the type.
-HASH causes ids to be computed by hashing the name of the member.
+``HASH`` causes ids to be computed by hashing the name of the member.
-If no @autoid annotation is specified, the policy is SEQUENTIAL.
+If no ``@autoid`` annotation is specified, the policy is ``SEQUENTIAL``.

-Suppose that Version 3 was used in the initial deployment of the weather stations and the decision was made to switch to @autoid(HASH) when adding the new fields for wind speed and direction.
+Suppose that Version 3 was used in the initial deployment of the weather stations and the decision was made to switch to ``@autoid(HASH)`` when adding the new fields for wind speed and direction.
-In this case, the ids of the pre-existing members can be set with @id:
+In this case, the ids of the pre-existing members can be set with ``@id``:

 .. code-block:: omg-idl